 President & CEO

-- Visitation to inpatients has been expanded to allow for three designated healthy adults to switch out one time in a 24-hour period.
-This visitor can be a parent, guardian or adult designated by the parent/appointed caregiver.
-This allows families to choose who is most supportive of them while still reducing the overall numbers of visitors.
-This allows a designated parent/visitor to switch out one time each day between the hours of 9 AM and 9 PM.
-However, we will continue with ONE parent/visitor at a time regardless of whether the visit occurs inside or outside of the building.
+- Visitation to inpatients has been expanded to allow for up to three healthy adults to be permitted to visit, although only one may be in the building at a time.
+Only one changeover of designated visitors is permitted in a 24-hour period.
+This visitor can be a parent, guardian or someone 18 or older as designated by the parent/appointed caregiver.
+This allows families to choose who is most supportive of them while still reducing the overall numbers of visitors in the hospital.

-- No children under 18, including siblings, will be allowed in the building.
+- No children under the age of 18, including siblings, are allowed in the building at any time.

-- Designated visitors may enter the building between 9:00 am and 9:00 p.m.
-They must check in with Security, and undergo a brief health screening.
+- Designated visitors may enter the building between 7:30 am and 9:30 p.m, and visiting hours end at 10 pm.
+They must check in with Security and undergo a brief health screening.
 All visitors will be required to sign in and out every time they enter or exit the building.

-- One designated adult is currently allowed to stay overnight with their child.
-Visitors who stay overnight will be screened in the morning and then again at night.
+- One designated adult is currently allowed to stay overnight with a child.
+Visitors who stay overnight will be screened in the morning and then again at night at the front desk.

-- Groups are no longer permitted to congregate in shared spaces, including the cafeteria, lobby, or Family Resource Center.
-Please maintain a social distance of six feet.
+Groups are no longer permitted to congregate in shared spaces, including the cafeteria, lobby, or Family Resource Center.
+All visitors are asked maintain a social distancing protocols of six feet.

 If you have any questions regarding visitor restrictions, please contact our Social Work department at (914) 831-2439.

-Limited, prescheduled visitation to The Steven and Alexandra Cohen Pediatric Long Term Care Pavilion will resume on Sunday, August 2nd.
+Visitation to The Steven and Alexandra Cohen Pediatric Long Term Care Pavilion is currently suspended until further notice, effective January 3, 2021.
 Please click here for visitor expectations.

 The Mt.
 Pleasant Blythedale school is open for summer 2020 under the medical supervision of Blythedale Children’s Hospital.
 See the School's website, under District Documents, for Reopening and Continuity of Learning plans